Faster Cloud Network To The Northeastern U.S. And Canada

 "Approximately 60 percent of our customers are based in the Midwest and the Eastern United States.
 We are happy to announce an important upgrade to our network.
 Our 20 Gbps connection to the DET-IX will offer low latency and shortеr round trip delay to our customers who deliver content in the Midwest, North Eastern U.S., and Eastern Canada,” said HostColor's CEO in the official news releases sent to the technology media.
 He added that 60 percent of HC's Cloud services customers will experience a faster connection to their Hosted Private Cloud infrastructures and Public Cloud Servers.

 HostColor (HC) has recently announced Dedicated Cloud infrastructure-as-a-service (abbreviated DCIaaS) in 14 major U.S. metropolitan markets.
+The company's best-selling DCIaaS services are based on New York Dedicated Servers.
 The Dedicated Clouds can be used by organizations for the deployment of custom-built, standards-based Private, Public and Hybrid technology infrastructures.
 The HC's Dedicated Cloud services are based on Proxmox, VMware ESXi, and Linux Containers (LXC) enterprise virtualization technologies.

 HC's custom-built DCIaaS are used by the company's customers on fixed monthly prices that do not rise depending on the data transfer or IOPS usage.
 The Cloud service users pay a flat monthly fee for a certain amount of dedicated computing resources – processor (CPU), memory (RAM), and data storage (SSD, NMVe, or HDD) and a specific bandwidth quota on a 1-gigabit or 10-gigabit internet port.